How Technology is Changing in National Drug Safety Systems

 FAERS helps to bridge the gap between known AEs seen in pre-approval clinical trials and those seen once an approved drug is used in the general population.
 If a potential safety concern is identified in FAERS, further evaluation is conducted on a systematic basis.
 Monitoring of individual spontaneous reports and aggregate data from the FAERS database for all marketed products is conducted weekly.
 Reviews of AE reports and benefit-risk evaluation reports occur at quarterly, bi-annual and annual intervals, and full drug product safety reviews are conducted 18 months after approval.
 CDER employs data mining techniques to efficiently identify FAERS reports of greatest value and is continuously working to update these approaches.

-Emerging Risks Associated with Regulated Medical Products
+How Emerging Risks Associated with Regulated Medical Products Are Detected

 In order to systematically detect and to rapidly evaluate the emerging risks associated with regulated medical products, an integrated electronic system called The US FDA Sentinel System is used.
 It connects the healthcare databases across many data sources.
 Sentinel enables FDA to proactively assess medical product safety under real-world conditions and complements existing FAERS post-marketing monitoring capabilities.